 Where we disclose your personal information to third parties we will use reasonable endeavours to ensure that such third parties only use your personal information as reasonably required for the purpose we disclosed it to them and in a manner consistent with the Privacy Act.
 Third parties who access your personal information are required to adhere to appropriate security standards to protect your information from unauthorised access, destruction or loss.

 6. Credit reports

 When you apply to us for credit, we may request a credit report about you from a credit reporting body.
-A credit report contains information about your credit history which assists credit providers assess your application, verify your identity and manage your accounts.
+A credit report contains information about your credit history which assists credit providers to assess your application, verify your identity and manage your accounts.
 Credit reporting bodies collect and exchange this information with credit providers.

 The credit reporting bodies we may share information with include: